scenariomartin/EnglishWords/words.md

  fatal 1
-embark  ,Chinese President Xi Jinping is set to embark on his first overseas trip as the new leader of China. constituent
+embark  ,Chinese President Xi Jinping is set to embark on his first overseas trip as the new leader of China. constituent autonomy    ,ethnic     [ɔːˈtɒnəmi] ,autonomy seems more distant than ever, and the road to it ever unclear. automatic  [ˌɔːtəˈmætɪk]

 //
 recess ,all of us harbor dark recesses of violence, and horror. congress